Many Fall Victim to Addiction

 So what is an addiction again?
 I turned to you for help in coming up with a great definition of an addiction.
 I found two that stood out:

-An addiction is something a person turns to when they cannot handle the cards they are being dealt.
-Amanda
+An addiction is something a person turns to when they cannot handle the cards they are being dealt with. – Amanda

 Nobody gets involved in an addictive lifestyle just to ruin their lives.
 No, they turn to their false feel good to feel good.
 It’s the false part that ruins them.
 Here are four main reasons for addictions: